New Car Assessment Program

-A New Car Assessment Program (or Programme) is a government car safety program tasked with evaluating new automobile designs for performance against various safety threats.
+A New Car Assessment Program (or Programme, NCAP) is a government car safety program tasked with evaluating new automobile designs for performance against various safety threats.

 History

 The first NCAP was created in 1979, by the United States National Highway Traffic Safety Administration.
 This program was established in response to Title II of the Motor Vehicle Information and Cost Savings Act of 1972, to encourage manufacturers to build safer vehicles and consumers to buy them.
 Over time, the agency improved the program by adding rating programs, facilitating access to test results, and revising the format of the information to make it easier for consumers to understand.
 NHTSA asserts the program has influenced manufacturers to build vehicles that consistently achieve high ratings.

 The first standardized, 35 mph front crash test was May 21, 1979, and the first results were released October 15 that year.
 The agency established a frontal impact test protocol based on Federal Motor Vehicle Safety Standard 208 (“Occupant Crash Protection”), except that the frontal 4 NCAP test is conducted at 56 km/h, rather than 48 km/h as required by FMVSS No. 208.

 The European program, Euro NCAP, was founded in 1997 by the Transport Research Laboratory for the UK Department for Transport and backed by several European governments, as well as by the European Union.
 Based in Brussels, Belgium, the European program was modeled on the American program.

-Other areas with similar programmes include Australia and New Zealand with ANCAP, Latin America with Latin NCAP and China with C-NCAP.
-Plans for a Bharat New Vehicle Safety Assessment Program for India have been discussed, but as an interim, Global NCAP has been performing consumer crash tests on popular Indian models, as part of its Safer Cars for India research project.
-Similarly, Global NCAP conducts crash tests in South Africa, under its Safer Cars for Africa project.
-In Russia, the AutoReview Car Assessment Programme (ARCAP) has been conducting consumer crash tests but is not recognised as an NCAP and often uses subjective evaluation methods on a case-to-case basis.
+Other areas with similar programs include Australia and New Zealand with ANCAP, Latin America with Latin NCAP, China with C-NCAP and India with Bharat NCAP.
+Global NCAP usually covers crash test for regions which are underserved and doesn't have a proper crash testing procedure.
+It conducts crash tests in South Africa, under its Safer Cars for Africa project.
+It used to conduct crash testing cars for Indian Market under its "Safer Cars for India" initiative but now those testing role have been taken over by Bharat NCAP for Indian market.
+In Russia, the AutoReview Car Assessment Program (ARCAP) has been conducting consumer crash tests but is not recognized as an NCAP and often uses subjective evaluation methods on a case-to-case basis.